urschrei/pyzotero/readme.md

 The [feedparser][3] module is required.
 It should automatically be installed when installing pyzotero using [pip][4].

+## Testing ##

+Run `tests.py` in the pyzotero directory, or, using [Nose][5], `nosetests` from this directory.
+If you wish to see coverage statistics, run `nosetests --with-coverage --cover-package=pyzotero`.

+### Encoding issues ###

+The tests check that your Python installation will print both unicode strings (implicitly converting them first), and print unicode strings converted to UTF-8 (explicitly converting them).
+This test passes on OS X 10.6.6 running Python 2.7, and Ubuntu 10.10 running Python 2.7, using both the 'ascii' and 'utf-8' encodings.
+If the test fails, open an [issue][6].

 # Usage #
 ## Hello World ##